seba-cod/dashboard-spareparts/README.md

+# Dashboard React DH

-# This is a project made with React for educational purpouses
+## This is a project made with React for educational purpouses

 ## Getting started